wp-plugins/ewww-image-optimizer/readme.txt

 1. If you have root access, install it with *make install*
 1. If not, copy the binary from */gifsicle-1.78/src/gifsicle* to the ewww tool folder (wordpress/wp-content/ewww/gifsicle-custom).

+= Installing pngquant =

+1. Pngquant is bundled with the plugin.
+If it isn't working for you, keep going...
+1. Download the latest version of [pngquant](http://pngquant.org/) to your server
+1. Uncompress pngquant: *tar xvjf pngquant-2.0.2-src.tar.bz2 && cd pngquant-2.0.2*
+1. Compile pngquant: *make*
+1. If you have root access, install it with *make install*
+1. If not, copy the binary from */pngquant-2.0.2/pngquant* to the ewww tool folder (wordpress/wp-content/ewww/pngquant-custom).

 == Frequently Asked Questions ==

 = Does the plugin replace existing images? =